 During this last step of the WooCommerce installation wizard, the plugin provides suggestions for your site’s theme.
 You’ll see a collection of free and paid options, all of which are optimized to work with WooCommerce:

 Keep in mind that you don’t have to choose any of the themes WooCommerce suggests.
 In fact, if you’re new to using WooCommerce, we recommend that you do your research and find the right theme to meet your store’s needs.
+You can always add a page builder plugin for extra bits and bobs to your site, regardless of the theme that you end up using.

 If you’re looking for a theme that includes page builder functionality and is fully compatible with WooCommerce, you might check our own Divi.
 The Divi theme provides you with a visual builder you can use to create gorgeous WooCommerce stores.
 Plus, you also get access to a broad collection of e-commerce templates: